 Monitoring implementation of the regional strategic operational plan is essential to track progress and assess outcomes.
 This process will enable the identification and resolution of bottlenecks to help ensure that the results envisioned are achieved.
 The monitoring framework includes 77 relevant outcome indicators from GPW 14 (Annex 1) along with 107 output indicators with annual milestones for WHO contributions (Annex 2).
 The 77 outcome indicators selected from 98 in GPW 14 are the most relevant and robust, as an established data collection mechanism is already in place or will be in place soon to readily monitor and track progress.
-The output indicators offer the necessary detail for monitoring and reporting progress across all regional priorities to guide management decisions and course correction.
+The output indicators will be fine-tuned in the coming months to ensure alignment across the Organization.
+These indicators offer the necessary detail for monitoring and reporting progress across all regional priorities to guide management decisions and course correction.
 Together they cover various levels of output, outcome and impact measures.